 Being arrested on theft charges can put your entire future on the line.
-For the representation you need during this difficult time, turn to Nicholson Phillips in Marietta.
+For the representation you need during this difficult time, turn to our law firm.
 Since 1990 we have served clients facing many types of criminal charges, providing excellent service and personal attention.
 Our criminal defense lawyers have years of experience and have dealt with all facets of the justice system, and we leverage our knowledge to offer you the best legal options available.

 What is a theft crime?

 Theft is generally any crime in which one individual illegally takes the property of another person with the intention of depriving that person of the items in question.
 This is a very broad definition, and therefore there are many different acts prosecutors and the criminal justice system may consider theft.
 The following are some of the most common types of theft:

 Shoplifting.
 Law defines shoplifting as taking merchandise without paying for it, thereby depriving the business of that property.